toslund/quickmap/README.md

 # quickmap
-Quickmap is a python to create quick visualisation of geographic data.
+Quickmap is a python package for creating quick visualizations of geographic data.
 Geographic data can be loaded with geojson or added through the api.
 Basemaps come from xyz tiles.

 ## Usage
 ```python